RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-active-active.md

 aliases: /rs/administering/database-operations/create-crdb/
 ---
-[Active-Active geo-replicated databases]({{< relref "/rs/administering/active-active.md" >}}) (formerly known as CRDBs) give applications write access to replicas of the data set in different geographical locations.
+[Active-Active geo-replicated databases]({{< relref "/rs/administering/active-active.md" >}}) (formerly known as CRDBs) give applications write access to replicas of the dataset in different geographical locations.

 The participating Redis Enterprise Software (RS) clusters that host the instances can be in [distributed geographic locations]({{< relref "/rs/concepts/intercluster-replication.md" >}}).
-Every instance of an Active-Active database can receive write operations, and all operations are [synchronized]({{< relref "/rs/concepts/intercluster-replication.md#example-of-synchronization" >}}) conflict-free to all of the instances.
+Every instance of an Active-Active database can receive write operations, and all operations are [synchronized]({{< relref "/rs/concepts/intercluster-replication.md#example-of-synchronization" >}}) to all of the instances without conflict.

 ## Steps to Create an Active-Active Database